AbdallahHossam/TicTacToeNN/README.md

 A desktop application that implements the classic Tic-Tac-Toe game.
 The application includes implementation of a reinforcement learning agent that learns to play the game optimally.

+This application is implemented using C++ in an OOP framework.

 ## Reinforcement Learning Agent

 The reinforcement learning agent uses after value function approximation.
 A 3 layer neural network is used to approximate the after value function.